 - Setting timers to keep yourself on task

-…are enough to break the paralyzing spell of overwhelm your mess has cast upon you, you’re on your way.
+…are enough to break the paralyzing spell of overwhelm your messy house has cast upon you, you’re on your way.

-But if you still aren’t sure what to do and in what order, or if you have limited time (or just want to get it done already!), be intentional.
+But if you still aren’t sure what to do and in what order, or if you have limited time (or just want to get your messy house cleaned up already!), be intentional.

 - Begin with the trash.
 Grab a trash bag and go through the chosen rooms ONLY, gathering anything that’s definitely trash.
 Not donations, stuff that goes to other people, or other items that need to leave the house – just flat out trash.

 - If you recycle, do that separately in another pass through.
 This is a simple scoop-and-stuff mission, [*5] so don’t get muddled up with two different containers.
 This is a one decision game.
 Is this trash?
 True or False.
 Then move on.

 - It’s okay if you still have trash to pick up when the timer goes off.
 Reset the timer and keep going.
 In this case, the timer is just to keep you focused on what you’re supposed to be doing and in your chosen rooms.
 Do not go into the other rooms.

-- If you find yourself in a room that’s not on your list when the timer chimes, or you’re off-task completely and not cleaning at all, leave that room, reset the timer, and get going on your plan again.
+- If you find yourself cleaning in a different messy room that’s not on your list when the timer chimes, or you’re off-task completely and not cleaning at all, leave that room, reset the timer, and get going on your plan again.

 It’s okay.
 It happens.

 - Once the rooms are trash-free, get a laundry basket or box or tub or tote bag and scan each room for stuff that’s out of place.
 If it belongs elsewhere, into the basket it goes.

-- On to the next room.
+- On to the next messy room.
 Does anything in the basket live in that room?
 Put it there (not away, just into the room), scan that room for stuff that doesn’t belong, add it to your basket, and move on.